 What is Adaptive Training?

 Adaptive Training is TrainerRoad’s revolutionary new system designed to give you the right workout, every time.
 Using machine learning and science-based coaching principles, Adaptive Training continually assesses your performance and intelligently adjusts your plan to respond to your needs, abilities, schedule, and life events.
-Adaptive Training is currently in open beta and available to all TrainerRoad athletes.
+Adaptive Training is now available to all TrainerRoad athletes.

 How To Use Adaptive Training

 Adaptive Training is intuitive and easy to use.
 Here’s a step-by-step guide for getting started.
-Adaptive Training is in open beta or Early Access.
-You can enable Early Access features from the Account section of the TrainerRoad website.
+Adaptive Training is released and is now available to all TrainerRoad athletes.

 Step 2—Complete a workout.